Laurent phenomenon for Landau-Ginzburg models of complete intersections in Grassmannians of planes: Toric Landau--Ginzburg models

 be a one-pointed Gromov--Witten invariant with descendants for $X$, see~\cite[VI-2.1]{Ma99}.
 Let $\mathbf 1$ be the fundamental class of $X$.
 The series

 is called \emph{a constant term of $I$-series} (or \emph{a constant term of Givental's $J$-series}) for $X$ and the series

 is called \emph{a constant term of regularized $I$-series} for $X$.
-Given a divisor $H=\sum \alpha_i H_i$ one can restrict these series to a direction corresponding to this divisor setting $\tau_i=\alpha_i \tau$ and~\mbox{$t=q^\tau$}.
-Thus one can define a \emph{restriction of a constant term of regularized $I$-series to anticanonical direction}; it has the form
+Given a divisor class $H=\sum \alpha_i H_i$ one can restrict these series to a direction corresponding to this divisor setting $\sigma_i=\alpha_i \sigma$ and~\mbox{$t=q^\sigma$}.
+Given a class of symplectic form $[\omega]$ consider a divisor class $D$ associated with it.
+We are interested in restriction of the $I$-series to \emph{orbit of the anticanonical direction associated with $\omega$}, so we replace $q^\beta$ by $e^{-D\cdot \beta}t^{-K_X\cdot \beta}$.
+In particular one can define a \emph{restriction of a constant term of regularized $I$-series to anticanonical direction} (so $\omega=0$); it has the form

 \begin{definition}[{see~\cite[\S6]{Prz13}}] \emph{A toric Landau--Ginzburg model} of $X$ is a Laurent polynomial $\mbox{$f\in \CC[x_1^{\pm 1}, \ldots, x_N^{\pm 1}]$}$ which satisfies: \begin{description} \item[Period condition] The constant term of $f^i$ equals $a_i$ for any $i$. \item[Calabi--Yau condition] There exists a relative compactification of a family